Why you should trust CardRatings.com

 Lastly, don’t apply for too many cards at once; each application will result in a check of your credit report, and credit inquiries can hurt your credit score.
 That means you should only apply for cards for which you have a decent expectation of being approved.

 The biggest decision you’ll face is which of the many credit cards to apply for.
 Don’t just go with an offer that your bank sends you or that you see on television.
 You might well be able to find something better, especially if you have a solid credit history.

-Low fees: for people who want to avoid expenses like annual fees and foreign transaction fees; and
+- Low fees: for people who want to avoid expenses like annual fees and foreign transaction fees.

 Credit card comparison tools make it easier than ever to find the right card for you, based on your credit situation and preferences.